Parapet LogoParapet is an Integrated Risk ManagementPARAPET®

 Frameworks for Cyber Risk Management

-Several frameworks can guide organizations in building and implementing their cyber risk management strategies.
-Adopting a recognized framework can help align risk management practices with industry best practices and regulatory requirements.
+Various frameworks exist to assist organizations in creating and applying effective cyber risk management strategies.
+Adopting an established framework helps ensure that risk management practices are in line with industry best practices and compliance standards.

 NIST Cybersecurity Framework

-The NIST Cybersecurity Framework is a widely adopted standard that provides guidance on managing and reducing cybersecurity risk.
-It is composed of five key functions:
+The NIST Cybersecurity Framework is a trusted guideline designed to assist organizations in managing and mitigating cybersecurity risks.
+It consists of five primary functions:

-• Identify: Understand your business environment, resources, and associated risks.
+• Identify: Understand your business's resources, environment, and related risks.

-• Protect: Implement safeguards to limit or contain the impact of a cyber event.
+• Protect: Deploy safeguards to minimize the effects of a cyber incident.

-• Recover: Develop and implement plans for resilience and recovery.
+• Recover: Develop and apply recovery plans to enhance resilience and ensure business continuity.

 Frameworks for Cyber Risk Management